 If the person is currently employed in H1-B status he/she is legally able to work for us once we receive notification from CIS that the application has been received.
 It takes approximately 2 weeks from the date of submission to receive notification from CIS that the application has been received.

-There may be a situation where we need to obtain a visa for an employee but are not able to wait for 6 months to process.
-In cases such as this we can apply for premium processing and pay an additional fee ($1,000 currently) to be guaranteed an answer within 15 days.
+There may be a situation where St. Lawrence will need to obtain a visa for an employee but cannot wait for six months to process.
+In cases such as this, we can apply for premium processing and pay an additional fee ($1,000 currently) to be guaranteed an answer within 15 days.

 The cost for obtaining an H1-B visa is approximately $2,500 for attorney's fees, $190 for filing fees and the additional $1,000 for premium processing, if necessary.
 Prior approval from the department head is required before the process can begin.
-Please refer to SLU's policy on immigration services.
+Please refer to St. Lawrence's policy on immigration services.

 It is important to note that applying for a visa does not guarantee approval.
 CIS will review the application and may request more information or actually deny the application.